pr4-kp/pr4-kp.github.io/content/posts/group-structures.md

 Therefore these "simple" groups have a unique property: we can't take any quotient and get anything meaningful, we either get the whole group, or the trivial group.
 However, this is a good thing, this means we can't reduce the group down.

-To show why this is important consider primes.
-We know that a prime only has itself and $1$ as divisors.
-Simple groups are the prime numbers of group theory.
-While we can't just multiply (in group theory, we call this an **external direct product**) simple groups together to form a larger group, we can use a generalization of products, [extensions](https://en.wikipedia.org/wiki/Group_extension), to get to any group given the simple groups.
+To show why this is important, consider how primes are used in number theory.
+A prime only has itself and $1$ as divisors.
+Analogously, simple groups are the prime numbers of group theory.
+While we can't just multiply (in group theory, we call this an **external direct product**) simple groups together to form a larger group, we can use a generalization of products, [extensions](https://en.wikipedia.org/wiki/Group_extension) to get different kinds of groups.
+However, there is still more work to be done to classify all finite groups.
+The [extension problem](https://en.wikipedia.org/wiki/Group_extension#Extension_problem) asks us whether we can reach all finite groups via extensions.

 The easiest simple groups to describe with an undergraduate knowledge of group theory are
 1. The cyclic groups of prime order, $\mathbb{Z}/p\mathbb{Z}$.